emidombek/nomada-photo/docs/README.md

 ## Testing

-All pages pass the W3C HTML Validator and the W3C CSS Validator/Jigsaw.
+Validation:

+- Passed the W3C HTML validator with one warning regarding aria-labels for a element in the .middle class however I will be leaving the aria labels as I believe they are essential for the UX of the site.
+ -Passed the W3C CSS Validator/Jigsaw.
+18 warnings received, 17 in regards to CSS variables not being checked.
+1 in regards to the usage of the -ms-transform vendor extension.

+Responsiveness:

-The site was tested on the following devices:
+1. The site was tested on the following devices:

 - Android: